-Number of Bedrooms. -No permittee shall advertise the property as containing any more than the number of bedrooms identified in the Short-Term Rental permit.
+Bedrooms.
+"Bedroom" means, an area that is (A) - a room designed or used for sleeping; or (B) - a room or area of a dwelling that has a minimum floor area of 70-square feet with access gained from the living-area or living-area hallway.
+Architectural features that affect the use as a bedroom under this item may be considered in making the bedroom determination.
+No permittee shall advertise the property as containing any more than the number of bedrooms identified in the Short-Term Rental permit.
 The number of bedrooms, as indicated on the permit, shall be used for all calculations required herein.

 Occupancy.
 Maximum occupancy will be based on two (2) adult people per bedroom or the number compliant with septic capacity, whichever is smaller.
-"Bedroom" means, an area that is (A) - a room designed or used for sleeping; or (B) - a room or area of a dwelling that has a minimum floor area of 70 square feet with access gained from the living-area or living-area hallway.
-Architectural features that affect the use as a bedroom under this item may be considered in making the bedroom determination.
 Children under three (3) years of age do not count in the total number of people.

 Additional Occupancy.
 Occupancy by use of recreational vehicles, travel trailers, yurts, tents, accessory structures, garages, boathouses, pole barns, sheds, fish houses or similar structures is not permitted, including commercial buildings.